Jacques-on-Call/edit-ui/README.md

 ---

+## User Experience Features

+The file explorer is designed with a mobile-first, user-friendly interface.

+-   **Breadcrumb Navigation:** A header at the top of the screen shows the current folder path (e.g., `Home > Decide`), allowing for easy navigation back to parent directories.
+-   **Floating Action Button (FAB):** A prominent `+` button is fixed to the bottom-right of the screen, providing a consistent and accessible way to create new files and folders.
+-   **File-Specific Icons:** To make content easily scannable, different icons are used for different file types:
+    -   `📁` for folders
+    -   `🖼️` for images (e.g., `.jpg`, `.png`)
+    -   `📝` for markdown files
+    -   `💻` for code files (e.g., `.js`, `.astro`)
+    -   `📄` for other text files
+-   **Responsive Toolbar:** The bottom toolbar adapts to screen size.
+On narrow mobile screens, it displays icons only, preventing layout issues and ensuring all buttons are visible.
+-   **Formatted File Names:** File names are cleaned up for display.
+For example, `about.astro` is shown as `About`.
+-   **File Metadata:** Each file tile displays the author of the last change and how long ago it was made (e.g., "Jacques, 2h ago"), providing at-a-glance context.
+This data is fetched securely through the backend worker.

+---

 ## Technical Details of the Cloudflare Worker

 The reference implementation is in `cloudflare-worker-code.js`.
 It is designed to be deployed as a Cloudflare Worker.